-- Level 1- Unadjusted quoted prices in active markets for identical assets or liabilities as of the reporting date. - Level 2 Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly. - Level 3 Inputs based on prices or valuation techniques that are not based on observable market data.
+- Level 1 fair value measurements are those derived from quoted prices in active markets for identical assets or liabilities. - Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1, that are observable either directly or indirectly. - Level 3 fair value measurements are those derived from valuation techniques that include inputs that are not based on observable market data.

 Cash and restricted cash are measured at Level 1 of the fair value hierarchy.
 The Company classifies its receivables as financial assets measured at amortized cost.
 Accounts payable and accrued liabilities, notes payable, lease liability and due to related parties are classified as financial liabilities measured at amortized cost.
-The carrying amounts of receivables, accounts payable and accrued liabilities, notes payable, and amounts due to related parties approximate their fair values due to the short-term nature of the financial instruments.
+The carrying amounts of receivables, accounts payable and accrued liabilities, notes payable, and amounts due to related parties due to the short-term nature of the financial instruments.